ShUbHaM13M/portfolio/cms/work-experiences/3-melot-technologies.md

 designation: Web Developer
 timeFrame: 2023 → Now
 current: true
-description: Development of the time-critical event pages, with API integration for leader-board and deployment.
-User Authentication management and use of Native Device APIs
+description: Working on the development of the time-critical event pages, with API Integration for Leader board and deployment.
 technologies:
   - label: Vue.js
   - label: Socket.io